Kevin Racal: Alaska Aces (2015–2022)

 On August 23, 2015, Racal was drafted 11th overall by the Alaska Aces in the 2015 PBA draft.
 On October 30, 2015, a day after he won a championship for Letran, he signed a two-year multi-million contract to play for the Aces.
+He played few minutes in the beginning of the season until he suddenly got inserted into the starting lineup for Game 4 of the 2016 Commissioner's Cup Finals against the Rain or Shine Elasto Painters as a replacement for the injured Ping Exciminiano.
+In that game, he contributed seven points, three rebounds, two assists and three turnovers while defending Paul Lee as Alaska got its first win of the series.
+In Game 6, he scored 15 points, but Alaska lost and Rain or Shine won the championship.